KannonZenetism/zenetism-field-physics/field-physics/FP11-field-glyph-codex.md

 -   **Equation Glyphs** (📡, Ψ, ⚫, ♾, etc.) are structural constants that appear in the Unified Field Equation, field diagnostics, and causal modeling.
 They are ontologically anchored and function across structural scale.

--   **Practice Glyphs** (◉, ↺, ✴, ❋, etc.) are field-adaptive vectors used in personal consciousness practices, healing, and ritual.
-They are experiential, motion-resonant, and used for recoherence and activation.
+-   **Practice Glyphs** (◉, ↺, ✴, ❋, etc.) are field-adaptive vectors operative in personal consciousness practices, healing, and ritual.
+They are experiential, motion-resonant, and oriented toward recoherence and activation.

 > **First Glyphic Ethic:** No glyph is bound to its scale.
 Only context grants it function.
 What the system models, the practice breathes.